How to call an ambulance

 In case of a medical emergency, dial 119 to call for an ambulance.

-They recommend the patient who needs an ambulance call 119 directly unless the patient is medically unable to do so.
+It is recommended that the patient who needs an ambulance calls 119 directly, unless the patient is medically unable to do so.

 In Japan, transportation of patients by ambulance is free, but fees are charged for the costs of care.